phoenixvc/PhoenixRooivalk/README.md

 - Marketing site can link to docs via `NEXT_PUBLIC_DOCS_URL` (public runtime env for `apps/marketing`).

-Set these in each Netlify site’s Environment variables if you want absolute cross‑links.
+Set these as GitHub repository variables or Azure Static Web App environment variables if you want absolute cross‑links.

 ### Redirects